wbswbs/git_the_right_way/README.md

-# Git - The right Way
+# Git - The Right Way

-Git Tutorial, Best Practices and Receipes
+Git Tutorial, Best Practices and Recipes

 This is a starting point for the work with git